 After my natural attempts to prevent the flu were not successful, I resorted to over-the-counter (OTC) drugs.
 Because I was too sick to think.

 Advil helped briefly.
 Tylenol helped briefly.
 Cough medicine didn't help unless I took a lot of it (the coughing was horrific), at which point it was illegal consumption.
 But none of this seemed to help me get better, as my body seemed to feel worse, in new ways, after taking these.

-In addition, this flu made it so hard for me to sleep that a certain someone was also kept up every night (from my tossing, turning, aching, coughing, not being able to breath).
+In addition, this flu made it so hard to sleep that a certain someone was also kept up every night (from my tossing, turning, aching, coughing, not being able to breathe).
 For weeks.
 At exactly the precise time he needed the most sleep.

 I felt guilty.
 He was worried I was dying.

-So I will now go and research the latest science at NutritionFacts.org, as well as consult with a Naturopathic Doctor, a Chinese Medicine MD, and an Ayurvedic Medicine practitioner, to put together a list of healthy steps to take, and a list of healthy products to take, for when the flu hits in the future (because the OTC stuff did not work!).
+So I will now go and research the latest science at NutritionFacts.org, as well as consult with a Chinese Medicine MD, to put together a list of healthy steps to take, and a list of healthy products to take, for when the flu hits in the future (because the OTC stuff did not work).

-While at that healthy food store purchasing the local honey, we also grabbed Olbas Cough Syrup and found it potent.
+While at a healthy food store, we grabbed Olbas Cough Syrup and found it potent.
 It was a dose of nature's power that kept any remaining coughing productive.
 I didn't need much of this, and only used it for a few days, as I could tell it had done its work.